 - Always carry a recovery kit.
 This should consist of a tyre gauge, air pump, towrope, first-aid kit, adequate water, food, fuel and spares – though being bogged can be part of the fun when driving on the island, carrying these items will ensure you can continue with your adventure!

 - If possible, it’s a good idea to travel with another vehicle.
 If you can’t and it’s your first time on the beach follow a vehicle off the barge so you can see exactly what’s coming up to reduce the risk of trouble.

 - Take your time!
-Relax, there is no need to rush, you are on island time!
+Relax in your Fraser Island 4WD, there is no need to rush, you are on island time!

 With these tips in mind, we’re sure you’ll have a safe and enjoyable driving experience on Fraser Island!

-You can either hire a 4WD from Noosa to explore K’gari (Fraser Island) by yourself with one of our accommodation and 4WD hire packages or join us on one of ours epic K’gari Fraser Island Adventure Tour or Family Tour where you can drive yourself (tag along) or be driven!
+You can either hire a 4WD to Fraser Island from Noosa to explore K’gari (Fraser Island) by yourself with one of our accommodation and Fraser Island 4WD hire packages or join us on one of ours epic K’gari Fraser Island Adventure Tour or Family Tour where you can drive yourself (tag along) or be driven!